National Gridiron League (United States): UFL rebrand

+National Gridiron League (2024-)

+In 2024 the operation returned to the National Gridiron League brand, with announced plans to launch an 18-team league in March 2025.
+They later announced it will start the inaugural 2025 season in April with only 8 of its 18 teams playing this season and additional teams will be added in 2026.
+Later, the Montgomery Generals replaced the Oklahoma City Owls in the schedule and the Mississippi Mud Cats were moved to the western division.
+The Gridiron Bowl I was announced to be hosted in Atlanta in August, 2024.Sometime in early 2025, home venues were announced for the 8 main teams.
+On June 28, 2025 - the NGL announced instead of playing a full season, they would shift into a showcase format.

 Teams

 Announced 2019 teams

 As of February 21, 2019.
 Cities in italics were locations identified by the league website, but no leases for an arena were confirmed to have been signed in the listed location.
 Since the postponement, all arena references on the league website have been removed and most coaches have either been changed or moved on to other leagues.

 2020 teams

 As of March 26, 2020.
 No home venues were confirmed to have been signed in any listed locations although they were listed on the posted schedule.

 2021

-Original outdoor venues were listed on the league ticket purchasing website, but were not been confirmed by any of the venues themselves.
+Original outdoor venues were listed on the league ticket purchasing website, but were not confirmed by any of the venues themselves.
 Later plans were for a single-site season in Fort Wayne, Indiana.

 2022

 Listed members of the United Football League as of September 18, 2021.
 There were no listed venues for any of the teams.

 2023

 Listed members of the United Football League of February 28, 2022.
 There are no listed venues for any of the teams.